 Rule 66.2(a)

-Where the description, the claims, or the drawings are so unclear, or the claims are so inadequately supported by the description that no meaningful opinion can be formed on the questions of novelty, inventive step, or industrial applicability of the claimed invention, then the examination may be restricted to those claimsor parts of claims, that are sufficiently clear and supported by the description to enable an opinion or report to be prepared (see Box No. III, 4th and 5th check boxes).
+Where the description, the claims, or the drawings are so unclear, or the claims are so inadequately supported by the description that no meaningful opinion can be formed on the questions of novelty, inventive step, or industrial applicability of the claimed invention, then the examination may be restricted to those claims, or parts of claims, that are sufficiently clear and supported by the description to enable an opinion or report to be prepared.
 In such a case, the examiner marks the appropriate check box in Box No. III (the 4th and/or the 5th check boxes) and includes observations on lack of clarity and/or support to explain the limitation of the examination.

-The issues of clarity and descriptive support of claims may be raised separately from considerations of novelty, inventive step and industrial applicability at Box No. VIII of the opinion or report (see Chapter 5 and paragraph 17.48).
+The issues of clarity and descriptive support of claims should, as appropriate, be raised separately from considerations of novelty, inventive step and industrial applicability at Box No. VIII of the opinion or report (see Chapter 5 and paragraph 17.48).

 These matters should not be raised in an international preliminary examination report unless they have already been raised in a written opinion.